adewunmisodiq41/riverbendkennel/README.md

 headline, subtext, and photo without touching code.
 This adds one more new database table (`HomepageContent`), so — like the other recent additions — remember to run `npm run db:push` after deploying this update.

+## Featured Videos (new)

+A homepage video showcase — a horizontally scrolling row of hover-to-play video cards ("See Our Kennel"), fully managed from the admin dashboard.

+**How it works:**
+- Desktop: hovering a card plays it (muted, looping); moving to another card pauses the first and plays the new one — only one plays at a time.
+- Touch devices: tapping a card plays/pauses it instead (hover doesn't exist on touch, so this is detected automatically).
+- A video with no thumbnail just shows its title as a placeholder until played.

+**Uploading a video** (`/admin/videos` → "Add a video"):
+1. Enter a title and optional description.
+2. Drag in (or click to browse) the video file itself — MP4, WebM, or MOV, up to 500MB.
+This uploads directly from your browser to storage (not through the server), which is why it can handle much larger files than photo uploads.
+Duration is detected automatically.
+3. Optionally upload a thumbnail image — shown before the video plays.
+4. Leave "Show on the homepage" checked (or uncheck to save a draft without publishing it yet).
+5. Save.
+It appears at the end of the homepage row immediately.

+**Reordering**: on the `/admin/videos` list, use the ▲/▼ arrows next to each video — the order there is exactly the order visitors see on the homepage.
+(Drag-and-drop wasn't added to avoid pulling in an extra library just for this — the arrows do the same job.)

+**Hiding without deleting**: use the "Shown/Hidden" dropdown on each video to pull it from the homepage without losing the upload.

+This adds one more new database table (`Video`) — remember the now-familiar
+step: after deploying, run `npm run db:push` once.